-Financial assets and financial liabilities held at FVTPL
+Financial instruments held at FVTPL

 Financial assets and financial liabilities held at FVTPL are measured initially at fair value excluding any transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
 Transaction costs on financial instruments held at FVTPL are expensed immediately in the statement of comprehensive income.